STRAST-UPM/Hunter_UPM/README.md

 Network tool specialized in anycast IP destination tracking, geolocating the destination of packets sent to anycast addresses.

 ## Citation
-This software has been developed as part of our research to uncover cross-border personal data transfers failing to meet the requirements set by the EU General Protection Regulation.
+This software has been developed as part of our research to uncover systems failing to meet the EU General Protection Regulation requirements.
 Please cite our [paper](http://dx.doi.org/10.2139/ssrn.4627981) instead of referencing the software repository to support our research.
 You can find a pre-print [here]
 <http://dx.doi.org/10.2139/ssrn.4627981>.

 ## Usage